Dionysos599/cse332/README.md

 # uw cse332 2024 spring
-See branches for detailed implementation of projects.
+See branches for the detailed implementation.